kpn-dsh/dsh-sdk-platform-py/README.md

 > [!WARNING]
-> This SDK is experimental and under development
+> This SDK is experimental and subdue to constant change and development

 ## Direnv